tbiswas97/seg_uncertainty_V1/src/README.md

 # Input

 To adjust input settings modify filepaths in import_utils.py including:

+`import_utils.py`
+EXP NAME (for organization purposes)
+- Create new folder matching EXP NAME in parent folder of src
-- which IIDs are used in the experiment
+- Images for the Session
-- path to experiment neural recording Sessions
-- path to BSD500
+- .mat data file for the session

+`Session.py`